npm/npm/doc/cli/json.md

-If you are sure that your module will *definitely not* run properly on versions of Node/npm other than those specified in the `engines` hash, then you can set `"enginesStrict": true` in your package.json file.
+If you are sure that your module will *definitely not* run properly on versions of Node/npm other than those specified in the `engines` hash, then you can set `"engineStrict": true` in your package.json file.
 This will override the user's `engine-strict` config setting.

 Please do not do this unless you are really very very sure.
 If your